smartiepinheiro/smartiepinheiro.github.io/color_flip/readme.md

 ✔️ Random generated solution every time;
 ✔️ Each and every game is solvable, the beginning colors are not just random;
 ✔️ Win after the cells are either all red or all green;
-✔️ Disables any table clicks at the end of the game;
 ✔️ 'Games won' stores the numbers of wins in the cookies and displays it to the user;
 ✔️ 'Current Time' timer, that starts with the first table click;
 ✔️ 'Current Time' resets on every game;